subsquid/docs/docs/evm-indexing/query-state.md

 # Query the contract state

 In order to make on-chain calls, one must set up a Websocket JSON-RPC endpoint using [setDataSource()](/evm-indexing/configuration/initialization).
-We recommend using a private endpoint from e.g. [BlastAPI](https://blastapi.io/) or the Aquarium's [RPC proxy](/deploy-squid/rpc-proxy) service (currently experimental), and set it via an environment variable:
+We recommend using a private endpoint from e.g. [BlastAPI](https://blastapi.io/) or the Subsquid Cloud's [RPC proxy](/deploy-squid/rpc-proxy) service, and set it via an environment variable:

-[//]: # (????
-Remove the experimental notice above when/if the proxies are stable)

 ```ts
 //...